mattzeunert/mattzeunert.github.io/_posts/2016-07-20-proxy-symbol-tostring.md

 ## Looking at the code

-When investigating this issue I didn't actually run straight to the spec.
-First, I narrowed down the issue in my code by cutting chunks of it and seeing if the I kept getting the Symbol lookup.
+When investigating this issue I didn't run straight to the spec.
+First, I narrowed down the issue in my code by cutting out chunks of it and seeing if I was still getting the Symbol lookup.

 After that I had a look at the [Chrome source code](https://cs.chromium.org/chromium/src/v8/src/objects.cc?q=CannotConvertToPrimitive&sq=package:chromium&dr=C&l=8072).
 The online UI makes it really easy to search and navigate.